Tennis-Britain's Robson says she let herself down after early exit

-July 3 British wildcard Laura Robson said she let herself down after losing 6-4 6-2 to Brazilian Beatriz Haddad Maia in the first round at Wimbledon on Monday.
+July 3 (Reuters) - British wildcard Laura Robson said she let herself down after losing 6-4 6-2 to Brazilian Beatriz Haddad Maia in the first round at Wimbledon on Monday.

 Robson, who reached the last 16 at the championships in 2013, struggled to find her touch in front of the home fans on Court 18 as she conceded the match in an hour and six minutes.